Java Get File Type – Extract Document Metadata via GroupDocs

 Why Use InputStreams?

-- Database Storage: Documents stored as BLOBs in databases
+- Database Storage: Documents are stored as BLOBs

-- Network Sources: Files received via HTTP requests or FTP
+- Network Sources: Files arrive via HTTP, FTP, or cloud storage

-- Memory Management: Better control over resource usage
+- Memory Management: You need fine‑grained control over resource usage

 Real‑World Applications and Use Cases